What are muscle spasms (muscle cramps)?

 - Purchase sturdy shoes.

-- Drink eight glasses of water each day.
+- Drink plenty of water each day.
 Stay away from caffeine and alcohol.

 - Take all prescribed vitamins and medications such as muscle relaxants.